kaye360/budget-app/README.md

 ## Todo
 - Make auth more secure
+- make graph components

 ### Bugs
 - when adding multiple transactions, only the last one gets added
 - when adding multiple budgets,the form needs to be reset
+- route matching : /budgets/mont will match to /budgets/month, /budgets/ab will match to /budgets etc

 ### Upcoming Features
 - add and implement Accounts